o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 To add a new roboticists follow these steps.

-0. Create a new roboticist folder in the `.../website/roboticists/` folder and name it using your first and last name, like `first_last`.
+0. Create a new roboticist folder in the `.../website/roboticists/` folder and name it using your last and first name, like `last_first`.
-0. Copy the roboticist template, `roboticist.yaml`, from the `.../website/_templates/` folder to your new roboticist folder and rename to your first and last name (same name as the folder) with the 'yml' extension, like `first_last.yml`.
+0. Copy the roboticist template, `roboticist.yaml`, from the `.../website/_templates/` folder to your new roboticist folder and rename to your last_first name (same name as the folder) with the 'yml' extension, like `last_first.yml`.
 0. Add an avatar image to this new folder.

 # Publishing New Content